impactoss/impactoss-org/pages/trust/about.md

       Trustee
     </h6>
     <p>
       Ronja focuses on building projects and partnerships that create impact and improve community outcomes.
-She bridges the government and community sectors, drawing on many years of experience in both.
+She bridges the government and community sectors, drawing on experience in both.
 Ronja led the development of Aotearoa New Zealand’s first cross-sector People’s Report on the Sustainable Development Goals and is passionate about strengthening connections between data, people, and community aspirations.
-Her practice reflects a strong commitment to sustainable development, human rights, and accountability.
     </p>
     <p>
       <a target="_blank" href="http://linkedin.com/in/ronja-ievers">